US revokes visas of Palestinian officials ahead of UN General Assembly

 It wasn't immediately clear if Palestinian President Mahmoud Abbas would be affected.

+The Palestinian Authority denounced the move as a violation of U.S. commitments as the host country of the United Nations and urged the State Department to reverse its decision to deny visas to the Palestinian delegation.

+It said in a statement that the Palestinian presidency “expressed its deep regret and astonishment” at the decision, which “contravenes international law and the Headquarters Agreement, especially since the State of Palestine is an observer member of the United Nations."

-The agency's statement did say that representatives assigned to the Palestinian Authority mission at the United Nations would be granted waivers under the U.S. host country agreement with the U.N. so they can continue their New York-based operations.
+The State Department said that representatives assigned to the Palestinian Authority mission at the United Nations would be granted waivers under the U.S. host country agreement with the U.N. so they can continue their New York-based operations.

 Associated Press writer Edith M. Lederer at the United Nations contributed to this report.